List of Chicago Fire characters: Christopher Herrmann

-When Chili joins 51, despite the at-the-time cold welcome, she tries to make friends but doesn't have a lot in common with the others.
-This is until she reveals she's in-midst of creating and designing a button on the side of beverages to cool them instantly in 5 seconds.
+When Chili joins 51, despite the at-the-time cold welcome, she tries to make friends but does no't have a lot in common with the others.
+This is until she reveals she's in the midst of creating and designing a button on the side of beverages to cool them in five seconds.
 Being a business investor, Herrmann immediately jumps in and tells her she can sell it at Molly's as soon as she's finished.
 He helps her a lot until Sylvie and Dawson tell him to calm and slow down since Chili is spending all of her money on it without leaving any to pay her bills.
 He says this to Chili who thanks him for his help, saying Herrmann reminds her of her own father who died but created the idea in the first place.
 They get emotional and he says he will be right with her.

-Herrmann and Cindy gave Chili Molly's funds to help her idea, for which she is very thankful.
+Herrmann and Cindy give Chili Molly's funds to help her idea, for which she is very thankful.
 They then celebrate their success when she finishes her design and test to see that it works, which it does.
 However, she's left deeply hurt and upset when they find that someone else has already created and launched it on TV.
 She cries but Herrmann tells her she will definitely come up with something else and hugs her.